 Mitigating pesticide residue through promotion of biopesticides in Asia

-This regional project aims to mitigate pesticide MRL export violations by combining the use of conventional pesticides with the use of microbial-based biopesticides to control key pests.
-In consultation with researchers, extension and commodity groups, crops of major commercial priority importance to most Asian countries have been selected for the project.
-These include: chili pepper, greens, basil, dragon fruit, and rice.
-The project will apply an innovative approach with a scientific rationale towards capacity development and evaluation related to Sanitary and Phytosanitary Measures (SPS).
+This regional project is aimed at mitigating pesticide maximum residue level (MRL) export violations by combining the use of conventional pesticides with the use of microbial-based biopesticides to control key pests.
+In consultation with researchers, extension and commodity groups, crops of major commercial importance to most Asian countries were selected for the project.
+These include chili pepper, greens, basil, dragon fruit and rice.
+The project applies an innovative approach with a scientific rationale towards capacity development and the evaluation of sanitary and phytosanitary measures.
 In addition, the project would complement two other ongoing projects in the SADC region (STDF/PG/694) and Latin America (STDF/PG/753).

 Background

-IPM approaches have included utilization of biopesticides to overcome resistance issues and maintenance of beneficial insects.
-However, pesticide residues are primarily determined by the last application, therefore simply including a biopesticide in a rotation is not likely to result in lower residues of conventional products and will not help trade.
-A purely biopesticide program would result in lower residues, but may not be sufficient alone to control the pest or be financially viable.
-This project aims to balance the advantages of conventional pesticides (generally lower cost and generally greater efficacy) with the advantages of a biopesticide at the end of the season.
-This is expected to result in lower residues while providing sufficient extension of pest control caused by extending the PHI of the conventional product.
+Integrated pest management approaches have included use of biopesticides to overcome resistance issues and the maintenance of beneficial insects.
+However, as pesticide residues are primarily determined by the last application, simply including a biopesticide in a rotation is not likely to result in lower residues of conventional products and will not help trade.
+A purely biopesticide program would result in lower residues but might not be sufficient alone to control pests or be financially viable.

 Results

-The project will focus on two types of capacity development: (i) technical knowledge and skills that are specific to the project’s objectives; and (ii) functional skills, knowledge, attitudes and behaviour needed to apply and coordinate technical capacities to enable the project stakeholders to work effectively.
-The technical programme will focus on residue mitigation and residue trials for setting new CODEX MRLS in the future.
-In addition to technical capacities, the project recognizes that developing the overall capacity of the project stakeholders should also focus on what it takes to build more effective and dynamic relationships among multiple actors.
-The project activities will therefore be designed to create an environment in which the project participants learn to analyze internal and external context, bring various perspectives to bear through interaction, reflection and learning; access, create as well as take advantage of opportunities, in order to co-create and use knowledge, learn and chart the future.
+The project focuses on two types of capacity development: technical knowledge and skills specific to the project’s objectives; and functional skills, knowledge, attitudes and behaviour needed to apply and coordinate technical capacities to enable project stakeholders to work effectively.
+The technical program focuses on residue mitigation and residue trials for setting new Codex MRLs.
+In addition to technical capacities, the project recognizes that developing the overall capacity of stakeholders should also focus on what it takes to build more effective and dynamic relationships among multiple actors.
+As such, project activities are designed to create an environment in which participants learn to analyse internal and external context; bring various perspectives to bear through interaction, reflection and learning; and access, create and take advantage of opportunities to co-create, learn and use knowledge to chart the future.

 Residue mitigation through the use of biopesticides

-This project will provide and test a process for resolving up to 15 trade-related residue issues, which could be replicated for other crops/products and/or in other regions in the future.
-This will be done through field and laboratory preparations; field residue mitigation studies/trials; sample analysis; efficacy studies with biopesticides; report writing: Once a study is complete, the Technical Director and consultant will assist in the preparation of a final report; and dissemination of results and facilitation of residue mitigation strategy.
+The project provides and tests a process for resolving up to 15 trade-related residue issues, which could be replicated for other crops or products in other regions through field and laboratory preparations, field residue mitigation studies or trials, sample analysis, biopesticide efficacy studies, and report writing.
+Once a study is complete, the technical director and consultant will assist in the preparation of a final report, disseminate the results and facilitate a strategy to mitigate residues.

 Documents